 I have yet to find a school where College Essay Guy doesn’t have a resource for or a page that’s inaccurate in terms of what supplemental prompts a school is asking.
 There’s no such thing as a free lunch (thanks Econ/AP Govt/Mr. Abe), but in terms of college apps, this comes pretty darn close.

 C) Letter of Recs: For Those Who Use Naviance

 Typically, the question of “how to ask for Letter of Recs” is pretty well detailed elsewhere on the internet, so I won’t talk about that here.
 This is primarily intended for students whose schools use the Naviance platform.

 If your school (like mine) uses Naviance to send teacher Letter of Recs (LORs), I just wanted to point out:

-Even if the name of your teacher LOR writers are displayed in the Common App, DON’T assume your letters have been sent.
+Even if the names of your teacher LOR writers are displayed in the Common App, DON’T assume your letters have been sent.

 You have to manually press the “Add Request” button in Naviance for every school in order to initiate the sending process for your teacher LORs.
 You may do this by first navigating to the “Letter of Recommendation” tab under the “Apply to College” section, which shows up when you first log into your Naviance account: